jnbli/Email-Draft-Duplicator/README.md

 - [X] Make home card dynamic.
 - [X] Add reset button to home card.
 - [X] Have a footer for the success and error cards and redistribute button(s) in the footer for the home and success cards.
+- [ ] Make some of the buttons filled with a background.

 ### Performance Improvement(s) and Optimization(s)
 - [X] Implement maximum allowed number of duplicates for a draft to minimize the amount of time it takes to create the duplicates.